After Mom Of 8 Killed Over Dispute About Child's Bike, Baltimore PD Canvassing

 “It looks like a situation where an ongoing dispute was happening in this community between her and maybe her children and some other people, and some coward with a gun came back and shot her,” Baltimore Police Department spokesman T.J.
 Smith said at a press conference Wednesday morning.

-Southwest District patrol officers responded to the 1700 block of Gertrude Street for a report of a shooting around 10:35 p.m. on Monday.
+Southwest District patrol officers responded to the 1700 block of Gertrude Street around 10:35 p.m. on Monday.
 They found Charmane Wilson suffering from gunshot wounds.
 She was taken to a hospital where she was later pronounced dead.

-According to the preliminary investigation, officers had responded to the area about an hour earlier in reference to a common assault.
+According to the preliminary investigation, officers had responded to the area about an hour earlier, around 9:30 p.m., in reference to an assault.

 “They did this, again, in such a reckless and egregious way because the police were just here,” Smith said.